unacast/pure-sdk-android/README.md

 The Android SDK is available for applications targeting API level 14 and above.
 Please note that BLE scanning is only available for users running on API level 18 and later.

 ### Dependencies
 The Android SDK uses the Google Awareness API (play-services-awareness) to gather location data.
-The dependency is included in the package, but may be overriden by your application if already using a different version of the Play Services.
+The dependency is included in the package (11.6.0), but may be overriden by your application if already using a different version of the Play Services.
 Please note that version 9.6.0 or later is required.

 This dependency is part of Google Play Services (com.google.android.gms), but only the awareness artifact is included in the SDK.